aleksati/the-sun-right-now-screensaver/README.md

 # The Sun Right Now - Screensaver

-The Sun Right Now is a desktop screensaver showing 4K image slideshows of the sun.
-The photos are shot and stored by the [NASA SDO](https://sdo.gsfc.nasa.gov/) in realtime, a satellite observatory which is currently orbiting Earth.
-The screensaver is auto-refreshed every 5 minutes in order to show the latest images on-screen.
+The Sun Right Now is a desktop screensaver showing realtime 4K images of the sun.
+The photos are shot and stored by the [NASA SDO](https://sdo.gsfc.nasa.gov/), a satellite observatory currently orbiting Earth.
+The screensaver slideshow updates automatically every 5 minutes to only show the very latest images.
 Built with Nodejs, React and Electron.

 Available for Windows (and OSX soon).